 He held out his soul crystal.
 Its garnet black colour pulsed in his hand.

 The girl nodded, “That is your heart?”

 “Sort of.
 Look into it.
-Can you see her where is she?”
-He asked the child.
+Can you see her, where is she?”
+He asked.

 “She’s fighting some men who are trying to restrain her.
 They are trying to remove her leather armour and she’s fighting them.
 She is winning.
 The cell block is this way, to the left.”

 The girl ran down the hallway.
 Anika burst from her cell with all the fury of a raging storm.
 The men chased after her.
 One scrambled to stand and activated a taser on her.
 She felt the tasers barbs hit her flesh and laughed.
 She ripped them from her armour.

 “Boys, I use to be weak to electricity but, Koraki, he trained me well.
 He shocked me enough I won’t have to fear your weak tasers.”

 She jump-kicked the taser from another man’s hand.
 She then tornado kicked a different guard in the face.
 She snatched the taser mid-air and turned it against the last guard.